dantheand/programmable-keyboard/README.md

 # programmable-keyboard
-Repo to hold information about how I've set up my keyboard
+Repo to hold information about my custom keyboard settings.

 ## My common use cases
 - Work in Google Docs a lot
 - Code in Pycharm IDE
-- Work across different interfaces:
+- Work with several different interfaces:
   - MacOS w/ programmable keyboard (main use case)
   - MacOS w/ laptop keyboard (when in meetings or traveling)
   - Windows w/ programmable keyboard (when on personal computer)